 That said, this might not be a case of either/or.
 Both Walmart and Amazon can co-exist in the cutthroat retail sector – and this can only be a good thing for the indebted customer.

 Are Shoppers Tapped Out?

 For all of 2018, traders and analysts had been waiting for American shoppers to overhaul their spending habits amid skyrocketing debt levels and economic uncertainty.
 It finally happened in December, when U.S. retail sales suffered their steepest decline in nine years as receipts cratered across the board, though the U.S. holiday shopping season rose to a six-year high.

 This is partially why Wall Street was surprised to find out that Walmart’s sales were better than what the market had penciled in.
 But both companies might inevitably see their sales drop in the next few years because the shopper is tapped out.

 After nearly a decade since the Great Recession, consumers have put this economy on their backs and have been living beyond their means to bring the country out of the doldrums of economic stagnancy.
 As a result, consumers are now living paycheck to paycheck and are more in debt than ever before.
 With interest rates gradually normalizing, it is more expensive to service these debt volumes, meaning less cash to spend at the local Walmart or on Amazon.
 It’s eventually going to be a bloodbath out there for all concerned parties.
-Jeff Bezos-Doug McMillon – who will win the battle of the billionaire executives?We value your comments!
-Please weigh in on our comment section below.
+Jeff Bezos-Doug McMillon – who will win the battle of the billionaire executives?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com